Looking to have a huge head start when you travel to Mexico?

-Simple enough, chela is Mexican Spanish slang word for “beer.”
-There’s not much more to be said about this one…
+Simple enough, chela is a Mexican Spanish slang word for “beer.”

 Perhaps not slang technically, this word is uttered daily all across Mexico and we couldn’t leave it off the list!
 It’s literally the formal imperative form of the verb mandar (to command), perhaps ironically commanding someone to command you.

 However, it’s used in Mexico in place of ¿Qué? or ¿Cómo? to respond when someone says your name.
 I’ve heard it explained that this response is a legacy of the especially brutal Spanish colonial era in Mexico, when people were forced to act with extreme deference to their superiors.

 Sample Slangy Mexican Spanish Conversation